Shuraz/ReadWriteJSON/README.md

 However, if you run the script, you will notice that the created JSON file always contains an empty `definitions` property, even though the console reports downloading the acronym data.

 Fix the code to match the listed functionality.

-## Submission

-Once you are completed with your work, please push all commits to your fork, and send an email to <ben.steenson@2and2.com.au> to confirm you have completed the task.

-You should not include any of the **outputX.json** files (as per the **.gitignore** file).
-Your code will be tested to verify it performs the expected functionality.